Holway, Wisconsin

 Holway is a town in Taylor County, Wisconsin, United States.
-The population was 854 at the 2000 census.
+The population was 930 at the 2020 census.

 Geography

-According to the United States Census Bureau, the town has a total area of 36.4 square miles (94.2 km^{2}), of which, 36.3 square miles (94.1 km^{2}) of it is land and 0.03% is water.
-The surface is fairly level, not reached by the last glacier which bulldozed the Perkinstown terminal moraine to the north.
+According to the United States Census Bureau, the town has a total area of 36.4 square miles (94.2 km^{2}), of which 36.3 square miles (94.1 km^{2}) is land and 0.03% is water.
+The surface is fairly level as it was not reached by the last glacier which bulldozed the Perkinstown terminal moraine to the north.
 The soil of most of Holway is considered to be Merrill till.

 History

 The six mile (10 km) square that would become Holway was first surveyed in the summer of 1847 by a crew working for the U.S. government.
 Then in 1854 another crew marked all the section corners in the township, walking through the woods and swamps, measuring with chain and compass.
 When done, the deputy surveyor filed this general description:

 The Surface of this Township is generally level the dry land is but very little elevated above the Swamps the Soil is poor 3rd rate bearing but little vegetation but is generally covered with a thick heavy moss.
 The Timber is principally Hemlock & Birch with a few Scattering trees of White Pine of poor quality.
 The Township is well watered by numerous Small Streams of good pure water.
 There are no Settlers in the Township.

 At the formation of Taylor County in 1875, the six-mile square that would become Holway was part of the original town of Little Black, which spanned the width of the county from east to west.
 An 1880 map of central Wisconsin shows no roads in the six-mile square, but two roads of some sort reach the east edge - one from Stetsonville and one from the community of Little Black.
 The map also shows a farm in section 29, labelled A.E.
 Sawyer.
 Sawyer ran a logging firm in Black River Falls.